Gucci Giardino Osaka

 Osaka has a thriving bar scene, with something to suit every mood and occasion.
 An izakaya serving refreshing lemon sours and hearty okonomiyaki is perfect for a lively night out with friends.
 A craft beer bar, meanwhile, makes for a great late-afternoon pit stop.
 But when we’re seeking well-made cocktails – the kind that balance precision and creativity in mixing spirits, liqueurs, mixers and bitters – we make a beeline for the city’s dedicated cocktail dens.

-In our guide to the best cocktail bars in Osaka, you’ll find places we genuinely enjoy drinking in and return to often, as well as spots we’d confidently recommend to our friends.
+In our guide to the best cocktail bars in Osaka, you’ll find places we genuinely enjoy and return to often, as well as spots we’d confidently recommend to our friends.
 Explore this list of petite hideaways, underground speakeasies and sleek lounges for nights when you’re craving spirited concoctions that push flavour in delectable new directions.
+Some of these bars even offer mocktails and alcohol-free options, proving that in Osaka, you don't need proof to have a good time.

 RECOMMENDED: 100 must-go restaurants in Osaka